wookieb/alpha-dic/README.md

 ```

 ### As asynchronous factory
-It's possible to asynchronously create instance of service using promises and _serviceAsFactory_ but this method is recommended for people that prefers callbacks over promises.
+It's possible to asynchronously create instance of service using promises and _serviceAsFactory_.
+This method is recommended for people that prefers callbacks over promises.

 ```javascript